WhyNotHugo/grub-holdshift/README.md

 About
 -----

-Simple GRUB script to make grub skip it's menu if you aren't holding shift.
+Simple GRUB script to make grub skip its menu if you aren't holding shift.

 The script is mostly made up of bit canibalized from Ubuntu's os_prober